mkoskim/mawejs/README.md

 mawejs
 ======

 This is my mawe (My/Markus Advanced Writer's Editor) implemented with ElectronJS.
-The project is in very early state, I have just started to sketch it.

-**Motivation**
+## Status

+**2022-Jun-23:** I have been working hard to (1) combine workspaces to file browser, (2) to use workspace to choose file to edit, and (3) with editor itself.
+Currently it is possible to load files in.
+I have not yet enabled saving for safety reasons.

+My goal is to get somewhat usable editor for me during the summer, the sooner the better.

+## What is Mawe?

+Mawe is meant to be an editor to write stories - not press articles, blog posts, technical documents or anything else but stories.
+That means that it has tools to split the text mass to manageable pieces, and it keeps "meta text" - plans, sketches and such - together with the final result (story itself).

+## How Mawe differs from Word or Google Docs?

+Editors made for writers to write stories differ from regular word processing software by

+1) They keep metadata together with the story,

+2) They are targeting to produce a manuscript.

+That is, they are not exactly meant to edit some file, but they are meant to edit file or files which are used to produce manuscript.

+## How Mawe differs from yWriter, Manuskript or similar software?

+Most software meant for writers to make stories store document as a tree, and let you edit the nodes (text blocks).
+Once you are fine with the result, you export it to a manuscript.

+My first story editor, Moe, worked exactly like that.
+But the problem I felt is that you loose the track of big picture, when you are editing your story one scene or chapter at time.
+I wanted an editor, which is somewhere in-between the worlds:

+- Structured editors (yWriter, Scrivener)
+- Mawe
+- Unstructured editors (Notepad, Word, etc)

+What Mawe does is that it keeps the story internally as tree-like structure, but it "opens" it for editing, as a some sort of a draft.
+It keeps track of changes so that it can parse it back to tree-like structure anytime needed (e.g. for organizing parts, analyses and so on).

+## Design Principles

+Mawe's main design principle is *"Just start writing"* - you should be able to start writing your story right after starting the editor, without any kind of setting up or configuring, just like opening a notepad.

+All the tools that later help you to keep track with the text mass are taken into use just when you need it, without need for configuring them beforehand.
+Thus, you don't first create scene list, but you later split text to scenes.
+You don't need to write synopses or tag scenes, until you feel that you need them.

+## Why MaweJS?

 There are certain things I would like to address in this version.

-First, the old editor is written with Python/GTK, and thus it mainly works off the shelf only in Linux machines.
+First, the old Mawe is written with Python/GTK, and thus it mainly works off the shelf only in Linux machines.
 At the time it was written, it was still huge improvement compared to software written in C++ or similar, which would need porting and compiling them to all supported platforms.

 Implementing the editor with ElectronJS should greatly improve this side.
 I have also planned integrating the editor to cloud storages (Dropbox, gDrive), so that you could access them wherever you have internet connection.

 In this editor version, I try really hard to concentrate on fluent user interface.
 Even thought Python mawe was a huge improvement to older versions, the truth is that GTK is not going to improve anymore.
 That means that Python/GTK GUI will probably not get any big face-lifts anymore, instead it will probably only be used to develop Linux accessory software.

-This time I try to make the "draft view" - where you see your story close similar as printed draft - to the main editing mode.
-Old moe has such mode, too, but it is fragile - trying to twist GTK components to understand that the text inside textbuffer is internally divided to movable pieces with meta data was apparently too much for them.
-This time, I will try to design the internal data structure so that the GUI can handle this.

 ## Installing